neilpricetw/kubernetes-security-nodejs-mysql/README.md

       annotations:
         container.apparmor.security.beta.kubernetes.io/mysql: localhost/deny-write
 ```
-This may even prevent the container from running or if it does run you can test it by trying to write a file to the filesystem and you should get permission denied.
+AppArmor profiles may prevent your container from running, if so you'll need to tweak it until it works.
+With the example above you can test it by trying to write a file to the filesystem, you should get permission denied.
 A good example of a more complex custom AppArmor profile which is commonly used can be found [here](https://github.com/containers/common/blob/main/pkg/apparmor/apparmor_linux_template.go).

 ### 9. Apply Pod Security Standards to your cluster or namespace
 __Why__:
 Pod Security Standards replaces pod security policies (PSPs) which are now deprecated.
-You can apply them at the cluster level which is usually a flag that needs to be enabled when the cluster service starts (see pod-  security-adminission-controller.yaml in this code base for more info).
-For more flexibility it's easier to apply it at the namespace level (see namespace.yaml).
-This also helps to reduce the liklihood of using the default namespace which should be avoided and isolate workloads and services into their own namespaces which is a security best practice.
-Once the Pod Security Standards have been applied either to your cluster or namespace then it will either audit, warn or enforce security standards which should help you make your platform more secure.
+You can apply POD Security Standards at the cluster level by using a start up flag that enables and enforces it (see securely-modified/kubernetes-manifests/pod-security-adminission-controller.yaml for more info).
+For more flexibility it's easier to apply it at the namespace level (see securely-modified/kubernetes-manifests/namespace.yaml).
+This also helps to reduce the liklihood of using the default namespace which should be avoided, therefore helping to isolate workloads and services into their own namespaces which is a security best practice.
+Once the Pod Security Standards have been applied either to your cluster or namespace then it will either audit, warn or enforce security standards which should help to make your platform more secure.

 __Preventative Steps__:
 To apply at the namespace see securely-modified/kubernetes-manifests/namespace.yaml also shown below which can be applied using kubectl.